mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/1-cluster-setup/P7Q4-cluster-setup/README.md

 #### Procedure

-- This job triggers a litmus experiment which configures OpenShift enterprise cluster using its corresponding inventory.
+- This job triggers a litmus experiment which configures konvoy cluster using its corresponding inventory.
 - The litmus experiment receives the necessary parameters in form of pod environmental variables and updates the inventory accordingly.
-- This test should check if the OpenShift cluster is ready using kubectl command ```kubectl get nodes```
+- This test should check if the konvoy cluster is ready using kubectl command ```kubectl get nodes```

 #### Expected result